-Dancing has been part of human civilisation for thousands of years.
+Dancing has been part of human civilisation for thousands of years (unlike travel insurance.).
 Around the world, in every culture, there’s always dancing; whether that be for group bonding, to attract the opposite sex or simply to have a good time (although where exactly the Macarena fits into this is a mystery).

 In this series, we’ll be looking at dances that have emerged for other reasons – to recount combat tales, for religious expression or as an excuse for cross-dressing.
 Please join us as we twerk our way around some of the world’s more unusual dances: